Sailor Moon Classic

 "No, I believe you!
 I believe you!"
 Serena frantically shook her head in denial.

 "Oh, really?"
 Luna said, unconvinced.
-She hesitated, and then made the decision, "Then say this: Luna Prism Arma."
+Serena saw her hesitate before she said, "Then say this: Luna Prism Arma!"

 "Okay," Serena saluted and repeated the word with enthusiasm, "Luna Prism Arma!"

-In the next few seconds, Serena's life would change completely, and she wasn't even aware of it until it was too late.
+In a few seconds, Serena's life would change completely, and she wasn't even aware of it until it was too late.
 The instant she said the words, the brooch came to life.
-A flash of light appeared from it and surrounded Serena.
-Her school uniform disappeared, her now naked, but not actually revealed due to the fact that she was covered in the light, body appearing only for an instant, then another outfit appeared on her, replacing the one she had worn before.
+A flash of light appeared from it and completely covered Serena.
+Her school uniform disappeared and was replaced by different outfit.
 Then the light disappeared and Serena gasped.
 Having no idea of what just happened, she looked down at herself.

 "Huh?" she was one step away from becoming hysterical, "What is this?
 I've transformed!"

-"What you're wearing right now," Luna said, her voice sounding a bit sad, "is a Sailor Scout uniform on the ancient civilization called the Moon Kingdom, the one that belonged to the one named Sailor Moon."
+"What you're wearing right now," Luna said, her voice sounding rather sad, "is a Sailor Scout uniform of the ancient civilization called Lunaria, also known as the Moon Kingdom.
+This uniform belonged to the one named Sailor Moon."

 Serena stared at her, then at the mirror.
-She was stunned how much the uniform resembled to Sailor V's uniform she had seen on the arcade center poster earlier.
+She was startled by how much the uniform resembled the uniform Sailor V wore when she had passed by the arcade center poster earlier.
 It was similar, but different.
-The body of the uniform was completely white and shaped differently, not having the colored bars on the sides Sailor V's did.
+The body of the uniform was completely white and shaped differently, not having the colored bars on the sides as Sailor V's did.
 It had the similar blue sailor's neckerchief at her neck, and the blue short skirt at her waist.
 It also had two large red bow ties both at her chest, and at the back just above her waist.
-Where Sailor V wore blue heeled shoes, Serena wore a pair of red boots that reached to her knees that were decorated with a gold moon crescent at the top.
+Where Sailor V wore blue low heeled shoes, Serena wore a pair of red boots that reached to her knees that were decorated with a gold moon crescent inside white bars at the top.
 She also had over-the-knee length stockings, but instead of the red color like Sailor V had hers was white, trimmed with gold at the top.